syncfusion-content/asp.netwebforms-docs/aspnet/DropDownList/LoadOnDemand.md

 keywords: DropDownList, dropdown, loadOnDemand

 ---
-## loadOnDemand
+## Load On Demand

-The load on demand feature helps to reduce the performance of DropDownList.
-The popup and lists will be generated while click on dropdown or text box.
+The popup and lists will be generated while click on dropdown icon or text box.
 For this feature, the loadOnDemand property must be enabled.

 {% highlight html %}

     <ej:DropDownList ID="selectCar" runat="server" TargetId="carsList" Width="100%" WatermarkText="Select a Car" LoadOnDemand="true"></ej:DropDownList>